aejmelaeus/NServiceBus.SequenceGate/README.md

 ```

-There can also be several messages modifying the same object: [Acceptance test]
+There can also be several messages modifying the same object: [Acceptance test OK]

 ``` csharp